U172772-NilMarti/SCAV/Pràcticas/P1/README.md

 by pressing the corresponding number on your keyboard, i.e if you want task 1 press nº1, etc.
 All the code and pictures used are uploaded.
 To run the code you only have to change the input and output image directories to your own directories.
+The libraries that I have used, and you need to install to compile the projetcs are: